BCDevOps/devops-platform-workshops/101-lab/content/00_overview.md

 The lab materials have been designed so that you generally follow a happy path for a simple two-tier deployment.
 There will be many intentional bugs along the way that will have you encounter real-life troubleshooting techniques.

-__Please be aware the throughout the labs, you will be guided to make common mistakes, and then guide you on how to fix them.__
+__Please be aware throughout the labs, you will be guided to make common mistakes, and then guide you on how to fix them.__

 The live training has several live lab sessions scheduled for participants.
 These offer a chance to explore some additional topics, and to ask questions.